christoph-daehne/assertThatMatcherExample/README.md

 # How to write better tests using assertThat

-The content of this README file is available in German as well at [sandstorm-media.de(TODO:link)](http://sandstorm-media.de).
 All example code is written in [Groovy](http://groovy.codehaus.org/).

 ## testing can be wonderful